 7.1.
 We must receive your payment, unless it is made by you directly to your insurer, by cheque, credit or debit card, electronic funds transfer or be in receipt of a completed premium instalment application form (with deposit where requested), drawn on a bank, building society or other UK financial institution account, in the policyholder’s name and before cover commences unless we agree otherwise.
-A charge may apply to payments made by credit card and this will be confirmed to you in writing at the time of incepting or renewing your insurance.
+A charge may apply to payments made by a business or corporate credit card and this will be confirmed to you in writing at the time of incepting or renewing your insurance.
 If we agree to accept payment from someone other than the policyholder then this must be notified to us and agreed by us.

 7.2.
 We have no obligation to fund any premium, taxes or fees (if applicable), on your behalf nor do we have any responsibility for any loss you may suffer as a result of cancellation of insurance cover, or any other prejudicial steps taken as a result of late payment substantially attributable to you.
 If we decide to retain certain documents whilst awaiting payment, we shall provide details of your insurance cover and any information or documents required by law.